Bothy

 Glas-allt-Shiel

 A substantial Victorian shooting lodge at the head of Loch Muick that operates as an open shelter — once Queen Victoria's retreat after Prince Albert's death.
-Managed by Balmoral Estate as an open building, not an MBA bothy.
+The open bothy in the lodge's outbuilding passed to MBA care in 2019, by agreement with Balmoral Estate.

 Quick facts